 Recently I was at a symposium put on by the Consortium for Science Policy Outcomes in Washington, DC, listening to a presentation by Prof. Lauren Keeler.
 I’d worked with Lauren previously on slide design to help audiences know where to look and she’d definitely taken that advice to the next level in a talk that captured the audience’s attention.

 Her topic was on using games to spark and develop policy discussions.
 Through her research, Lauren finds that working through fictional situations can help people explore ideas more thoroughly.
 Also, as play in professional activities can get the mind bending and building in ways that a regimented office settings discourage, she finds some groups develop even more ambitious plans beyond glorified project updates.
 My friend and collaborator Dr. Raquell Holmes is a champion of using play to build up professional team capacities.
-(If you are too, you should come to the CESTEMER conference in June 2019 in NYC!).

 As every great presentation about an activity should, Lauren had us try out some of the games she’d created, especially one inspired by tarot cards to imagine the future of the American Dream.
 At tables of 4-6 people we’d select three cards at random and create a scenario involving the concepts.
 Then we’d flip over a 4th card from another deck and discover how a seemingly unrelated policy question affected our ideas.
 Our table had “mobility” and “elite interests” and “liberty”, then “sexual orientation”.
 Other tables encountered “energy” or “entrepreneurship” then “colonize Mars”.